 2018 Spring Whitehall Foundation Research Grants/Grants-in-Aid - $225K — External Deadline: October 1, 2017

 The Whitehall Foundation supports scholarly research in the life sciences through its research grants and grants-in-aid programs.
 It is the foundation's policy to support those dynamic areas of basic biological research that are not heavily supported by federal agencies or other foundations with specialized missions.
 The foundation emphasizes the support of young scientists at the beginning of their careers and productive senior scientists who wish to move into new fields of interest.
-LOI for spring session is due by October 1, 2017.
+Letters of inquiry for spring session are due by October 1, 2017.